httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 In HTTP headers, an empty list is denoted by not serialising the header at all.

-Note that lists can have their members split across multiple instances inside a block of fields; for example, the following are equivalent:
+Note that lists can have their members split across multiple instances inside a block of fields, as per Section 3.2.2 of {{?RFC7230}}; for example, the following are equivalent:

 ~~~ example
 Example-Hdr: foo, bar